-The libraries of the colleges of DCCCD respect the copyrights of others.
+Dallas College respects the copyrights of others.
 The copyright law of the United States (Title 17, United States Code) governs the reproduction, distribution, and showing of copyrighted material in all formats and in all situations.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a copy or a duplicate of selected resources.
 However, one of these specified conditions is that the reproduction may not be "used for any purpose other than private study, scholarship or research."

 Copyright of media resources is more narrowly defined.
 Use outside of a classroom context may require public performance licensing.
-Please consult with media staff regarding fair use related to specific media items.
+Please consult with library or media staff regarding fair use related to specific media items.